yuezuegu/sosa-compiler/README.md

     cmake .. -DCMAKE_PREFIX_PATH="$HOME/.local" -DCMAKE_BUILD_TYPE=Release

 You can use CMake and CMake Tools extensions of vscode to facilitate development.
 Let CMake Tools to configure IntelliSense.

+After installation finishes, make sure that you restart vscode first by running "Remote-SSH: kill VS Code Server on Host...".